aptos-labs/developer-docs/docs/move/book/abilities.md

 We want `vector`s to work with any type.
 We don't want separate `vector` types for different abilities.
 So what are the rules we would want?
 Precisely the same that we would want with the field rules above.
 So, it would be safe to copy a `vector` value only if the inner elements can be copied.
 It would be safe to ignore a `vector` value only if the inner elements can be ignored/dropped.
 And, it would be safe to put a `vector` in global storage only if the inner elements can be in global storage.

 To have this extra expressiveness, a type might not have all the abilities it was declared with depending on the instantiation of that type; instead, the abilities a type will have depends on both its declaration **and** its type arguments.
-For any type, type parameters are pessimistically assumed to be used inside of the struct, so the abilities are only granted if the type parameters meet the requirements described above for fields.
+For any type, type parameters are pessimistically assumed to be used inside the struct, so the abilities are only granted if the type parameters meet the requirements described above for fields.
 Taking `Cup` from above as an example:

 * `Cup` has the ability `copy` only if `T` has `copy`.
 * It has `drop` only if `T` has `drop`.